 When you buy a goodybag, you can enjoy the calling, texting and data allowance during a period of one month.
 If you happen to use all your texts, calling minutes, or your data allowance, you may want to buy a new goodybag.

-This is possible, provided that you have less than 50 minutes or 50MB left in your current goodybag.
+This is possible, provided that you have less than 100mb, 100 texts or 100 minutes left in your current goodybag.
 See here for the instructions to purchase a goodybag early.

 You can then buy a new goodybag to replace your active goodybag.

-If you try to buy a new goodybag while you still have more than 50 minutes or 50MB left, your goodybag will be queued but won't activate before the previous one expires.
+If you try to buy a new goodybag while you still have more than 100MB, 100 texts or 100 minutes left, your goodybag will be queued but won't activate before the previous one expires.

 If you don't want to purchase a new goodybag early, you can still text, call or use internet until your goodybag expires, for any allowance you have used up you will be charged at Pay As You Go rates for texts and calls; data will be charged at the special rate of 2p/MB until the goodybag expires.